-Part III is devoted to the application of link graph theory.
-We begin in the present section with the topic of sorting, which is likely to be needed in any significant application.
-Then in Sections 9 and 10 we apply it, together with our theory of transitions systems, to deriving a behavioural congruence for a class of Petri nets.
+Section 4 is devoted to the application of link graph theory.
+We begin in this subsection with the topic of sorting, which is likely to be needed in any significant application.
+Then in Sections 4.2 and 4.3 we apply link graph theory, together with our theory of transitions systems, to deriving a behavioural congruence for a class of Petri nets.
+The work on Petri nets was first reported by the second author in Milner (2004a); the present approach improves on this by adding an adequacy result (see Proposition 4.11).

-Our sorting discipline for link graphs, first proposed for bigraphs in [37], is akin to many-sorted algebra and has a similar purpose: given a signature we wish to limit the entities that can be built with it.
+Our sorting discipline for link graphs, which was first proposed for bigraphs (Milner 2001b), is akin to many-sorted algebra and has a similar purpose: given a signature, we wish to limit the entities that can be built with it.
 In algebra, these are often the algebraic terms that are meaningful for a particular interpretation; here, the same is true of link graphs.
 For example, in Petri nets it is not meaningful to connect two transition-nodes without an intervening place-node.
-Using a more sophisticated sorting discipline we can introduce a notion of name-binding into bigraphs [26]; this delimits the scope of a name, so that it cannot be linked to a port outside that scope.
+Using a more sophisticated sorting discipline, we can introduce a notion of name-binding into bigraphs (Jensen and Milner 2004); this sets limits on the scope of a name, so that it cannot be linked to a port outside that scope.

-In the following Θ will denote a non-empty set of sorts, and θ will range over Θ .
+In the following, we use Θ to denote a non-empty set of sorts, and θ will range over Θ .

-Definition 8.1 (sorted link graphs) A signature \mathcal{K} is Θ -sorted if it is enriched by an assignment of a sort $\theta \in \Theta$ to each $i \in ar(K)$ for each control K. An interface X is Θ -sorted if it is enriched by ascribing a sort to each name $x \in X$.
+Definition 4.1 (sorted link graphs).
+A signature \mathscr{K} is Θ -sorted if it is enriched by an assignment of a sort $\theta \in \Theta$ to each $i \in ar(K)$ for each control K. An interface X is Θ -sorted if it is enriched by ascribing a sort to each name $x \in X$.

-A link graph is Θ -sorted over \mathcal{K} if its interfaces are Θ -sorted, and for each K, i the sort assigned by \mathcal{K} to $i \in ar(K)$ is ascribed to the i^{th} port of every K-node.
+A link graph is Θ -sorted over \mathscr{K} if its interfaces are Θ -sorted, and for each K, i the sort assigned by \mathscr{K} to $i \in ar(K)$ is ascribed to the i^{th} port of every K-node.

-We denote by $LIG(\Theta, \mathcal{K})$ the monoidal precategory of sorted link graphs whose identities, composition and tensor product are defined in the obvious way in terms of the underlying (unsorted) link graphs.
+We use $LIG(\Theta, \mathscr{K})$ to denote the monoidal precategory of sorted link graphs whose identities, composition and tensor product are defined in the obvious way in terms of the underlying (unsorted) link graphs.